Stretch IDLA: Coupling with FPP

 \section{Coupling $\milf$ with FPP}

 Given a FPP process with distribution $\pr$, we construct a $\milf$ process by way of coupling.
-The construction amounts to associating with each $x\in\partial\BH$ a set of Poisson clock rings and prescribing where each particle ends.
+The construction amounts to associating with each $x\in\partial\BH$ a set of Poisson clock rings and prescribing the trajectory of each particle.

 To this end we introduce an auxiliary set of independent Poisson clocks.
-Given an edge $e\in\CE$ we associate with it a Poisson clock of rate $2^{-h(e)}$, which we abbreviate $\text{Poisson}(e)$, such that $\{\text{Poisson}(e)\}_e$ is an independent set, and independent of the FPP.
+Given an edge $e\in\CE$ we associate with it a Poisson clock of rate $2^{-h(e)}$, which we abbreviate $\text{Poisson}(e)$, such that $\{\text{Poisson}(e)\}_e$ is an independent set of processes, and independent of the FPP measure $\pr$.